 We demonstrate this by studying a "benchmark" cavity convective transport problem in a square domain.
-According to the fluid dynamics rules, for certain fluid variable $\Phi_{x, y}^{t}$, where $(x, y)\in M$ and $t\in T$, given its boundary conditions (BC) $\Phi_{(x,y)_{0}}$ and initial conditions (IC) $\Phi^{t_{0}}$, the value of $\Phi_{x, y}^{t}$ is deterministic.
-In other word, in laminar flow settings, the fluid variable of each time stamp maps to unique boundary and initial conditions.
+According to the fluid dynamics rules, for the specific fluid variable $\Phi_{x, y}^{t}$, where $(x, y)\in M$ and $t\in T$, given its boundary conditions (BC) $\Phi_{(x,y)_{0}}$ and initial conditions (IC) $\Phi^{t_{0}}$, the value of $\Phi_{x, y}^{t}$ is deterministic.
+In other words, in laminar flow settings, the fluid variable of each time stamp maps to the unique boundary and initial conditions.
 Traditionally, $\Phi_{x, y}^{t}$ is simulated using governing PDEs and compatible numerical methods.
-However, taking advantage of the power of deep learning networks, when trained on a large convective transport dataset which includes adequate kinds of possible fluid patterns, the FluidGAN model could directly and efficiently predict fluid variables from BCs and ICs without any previous understanding of underlying physics.
+However, taking advantage of the power of deep learning networks, when trained on a sizeable convective transport dataset that includes adequate kinds of possible fluid patterns, the FluidGAN model could directly and efficiently predict fluid variables from BCs and ICs without any previous understanding of underlying physics.
 The whole workflow can be divided into training and testing stages.
 In the training stage, we use ground truth fluid data, which could be either generated using computational or experimental methods, and its corresponding BCs/ICs to train a FluidGAN model.
-In the testing part, we use this pre-trained model to directly maps BCs and ICs input to their output.
+In testing, we use this pre-trained model to map BCs and ICs input to their output directly.